-The Maine Coon has been steadily rising in popularity over the last few decades, and now it seems like just about every cat lover wants a Maine Coon of their own!
+The Maine Coon has been steadily rising in popularity over the last few decades.
+Adored for its family-friendly nature, this large cat breed fits into just about any home.

 Maine Coon Cat Breed Information